ESCOMP/CTSM/doc/source/tech_note/References/CLM50_Tech_Note_References.rst

 biogeochemistry and alternate soil C and N models on C dynamics of CLM4.
 Biogeosciences Discussions 10:7201-7256.

+.. _Kovenetal2015:

+Koven, C.D. et al. 2015.
+Permafrost carbon-climate feedback is sensitive to deep soil carbon decomposability but not deep soil nitrogen dynamics.
+Proceedings of the National Academies of Science, 112, 12, 3752-3757, doi:10.1073/pnas.1415123112

 .. _Kuchariketal2000:

 Kucharik, C.J., Foley, J.A., Delire, C., Fisher, V.A., Coe, M.T.,